-The Learning Support Team and Pastoral Team work routinely with the Inclusive Education Service which offers specialist support staff who work together to provide advice and support to schools and settings to enable them to meet the needs of children and young people with SEND.
-Some specialist staff are centrally based and some are based in enhanced mainstream schools.
-The inclusive education service consists of specialists in the areas of:
+The Learning Support Team and Pastoral Team work routinely with outside agencies which offer specialist support staff who work together to provide advice and support to schools and settings to enable them to meet the needs of children and young people with SEND.
+These can include specialist staff from:

-- Early years SEND; - Communication and interaction (autism and speech, language and communication needs); - Cognition and learning (e.g. specific learning difficulties, dyslexia, dyscalculia); - Sensory and physical (hearing impairment, visual impairment, physical and medical needs); and - Social, emotional and mental health.
+- Communication and interaction (autism and speech, language and communication needs, CAMHS); - Cognition and learning (e.g. specific learning difficulties, dyslexia, dyscalculia); - Sensory and physical (hearing impairment, visual impairment, physical and medical needs); and - Social, emotional and mental health (CAMHS)